vinzdeveloper/json-rule-editor/docs/create-rules.md

 ***Decisions***

 It is actually business rule conditions which contains the possible facts values and associated outcome type.
-Here you can define any number of business decision outcomes under single rule.
+You can define any number of business decision outcomes under single rule file.

 *Note:*

-> Its good practise to separate your business rules into different ruleset files based on the use cases.
+> Its good practise to separate your business rules into different files based on the use cases.

 Lets see the step by step process starting from creating facts to generating the ruleset file.

 ***Step1: Create new ruleset file***

-1. Launch [json rule editor](www.json-rule-editor.com) or install locally via npm
+1. Launch [json rule editor](https://www.json-rule-editor.com) or install locally via git clone
 2. Click **Create button** (Note: Upload functioanlity is explained in next section)

     ![create new rule](https://vinzdeveloper.github.io/json-rule-editor/docs/images/create-upload.png)